Ja'Kobi Lane

-Ja'Kobi Lane (born August 5, 2004) is an American college football wide receiver for the USC Trojans.
+Ja'Kobi Lane (born August 5, 2004) is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Ravens in the third round of the 2026 NFL draft.

 Early life

-Lane attended Red Mountain High School in Mesa, Arizona.
+Lane was born on August 5, 2004 in Mesa, Arizona.
+He began playing football in elementary school for his local youth team, the Bears, along with basketball.
+Ja'Kobi grew up alongside his mother, Megan, who ran a foster home in the Phoenix area.
+Lane attended Red Mountain High School in Mesa.
 He had 65 receptions for 823 yards and 11 touchdowns as a senior and 76 receptions for 990 yards and 14 touchdowns as a junior.
 Lane was named the wide receiver MVP at the 2022 Elite 11.
 He committed to the University of Southern California (USC) to play college football.

 College career

 As a true freshman at USC in 2023, Lane played in six games and had seven receptions for 93 yards and two touchdowns, both coming in the 2023 Holiday Bowl.
 Lane earned more playing time his sophomore year in 2024.
-He had a career high 10 receptions for 105 yards and two touchdowns against Wisconsin.
+He had a career-high 10 receptions for 105 yards and two touchdowns against Wisconsin.

+Lane made 11 appearances for USC during the 2025 season, recording 49 receptions for 745 yards and four touchdowns.
+On December 18, 2025, Lane declared for the 2026 NFL draft.